Nelson and Abel Tasman New Zealand

 On the higher end, there are several excellent, charming, local, and authentic B&Bs and lodges that offer a truly magical stay with full amenities.
 In fact, this area is home to two or three truly excellent five-star lodges with an all-inclusive, immersive experience in all that makes New Zealand great.
 (Check out our blog post on New Zealand’s luxury lodges for more on what these kinds of accommodations are all about!)
 If staying on the water is a priority for you, then you’ll likely want to be in one of these more luxurious properties, which are more likely to offer water access.

 Wherever you stay, make sure it’s for at least three nights so that you have time to visit the National Park, local wineries, art galleries, and museums.
-If your schedule allows, then we recommend staying five nights so that you have time for relaxation and self-exploration as well.
+If your schedule allows, we recommend staying five nights so that you have time for relaxation and self-exploration of this stunning region.

 When to Go: